saumye/flox/README.md

 The benefits of doing this are that you will instantly unlock testability of your feature, and you will be able to break large, complex features into smaller domains that can be glued together.

-As a basic example, consider a UI that shows a number along with "+" and "−" buttons that increment and decrement the number.
-To make things interesting, suppose there is also a button that when tapped makes an API request to fetch a random fact about that number and then displays the fact in an alert.
+As a basic example, consider a UI that is an architecture of a AI assistant application with chats, conversations inspired from ChatGPT.
+Each screen has it's viewmodel broken down into feature modules that expose Reducer<State, Action> and Jetpack Compose Screens that map into global state and action with a single Application State maintained inside a Store.

 ### Store & State